If you intend to buy a home in San Diego in 2019, now is a good time to start planning!

 The professionals you choose to work with can make or break your home-buying experience.
 It may take a few interviews, but the time spent searching will pay off.

-It's crucial to find a buyer's agent (I recommend using an exclusive buyer's agent, and here's why) AND a loan officer who are willing to take the time to discuss the process in-depth with you and figure out a strategy that fits your specific needs, budget, and goals.
+It's crucial to find an exclusive buyer's agent (here are five reasons to use an exclusive buyer's agent) AND a loan officer who are willing to take the time to discuss the process in-depth with you and figure out a strategy that fits your specific needs, budget, and goals.

 Read a book.
 Research home-buying articles online.
 Check out the Resources section of this website for many helpful articles on an array of home-buying-related topics.
 And find an exclusive buyer’s agent who has a passion for teaching.